 Active Duty Entered

-Prior to joining the Army, Hattie Tevis had been a member of the Negro Nurse Unit in Lexington, KY.
-She was one of the students in the series of Negro home nursing classes held in Lexington, KY, in August of 1942.
+Prior to joining the Army, Hattie Tevis had been a member of the Negro Nurse Unit in Lexington.
+She was one of the students in the series of Negro home nursing classes held in Lexington in August 1942.
 The classes were taught at the Public Health Center.
-Hattie Tevis was also a member of Section 2 of the Colored Division of the War Chest Drive.
+Tevis was also a member of Section 2 of the Colored Division of the War Chest Drive.

 Kentucky County & Region